syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

-Note: The first series is plotting based on additional X & Y axis and second series (or remaining series) is plotting against the Primary and Secondary axis.
+N> The first series is plotting based on additional X & Y axis and second series (or remaining series) is plotting against the Primary and Secondary axis.

-###Axis Positioning
+### Axis Positioning

 By default, the x-axis is arranged horizontally at the bottom of the chart and the y-axis is arranged vertically on the left-side of the chart.
 You can change the alignment of the axes by setting OpposedPosition to True.
 It arranges the x-axis at the top and the y-axis on the right-side of the chart.